Skip to content

 """

-This creates a rolling averaged version of the dataset or data-array in the time dimension.
+This creates a rolling-averaged version of the dataset or data-array in the time dimension.
 Useful for when

-have annual average dataset.
+you have an annual average dataset.

 Args: